-- Of the Virginia snake species, 16 lay eggs and 14 give birth to their offspring live (ovoviparous).
+- Of the Virginia snake species, 16 lay eggs and 14 give birth to live offspring (ovoviparous).

 - The black racer is the only snake that will “chase” you.
 This usually happens when you are blocking access to their burrow or if you are in the territory of a breeding male.